TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

 ### Introduction to model parameter tuning

 One major focus of traditional statistics has been providing quantitative expressions of uncertainty about hypotheses.
-That is, it usually either tested a null hypothesis of interest by returning a p-value, or provided estimates of population parameters in the form of confidence intervals.
+That is, statisticians usually tested a null hypothesis of interest by returning a p-value, or provided estimates of population parameters in the form of confidence intervals.
 This activity was largely performed in the service of scientists or engineers who were building mechanistic models about the